 Eat at Eco-Friendly Restaurants

 Research the restaurants you’re keen to eat at to find out what they’re doing to be greener.
-Seek out farm to table restaurants and eateries with kitchen gardens or at the very least restaurants that use organic local produce and ingredients of which they know the provenance.
+Seek out farm to table restaurants, such as Lum Orng in Siem Reap and Haoma in Bangkok, and restaurants that use organic local produce and ingredients of which they know the provenance.
 Try to find out what other environmentally friendly initiatives the restaurant has undertaken.
 For example, in Bangkok, Haoma has a complex aquaponics system that harvests rain water and recycles used water, which is then fed back to the thousands of plants, vegetables and herbs that flourish in vertical gardens and plant boxes inside the restaurant and outside in the lush kitchen garden.
 What produce isn’t grown at the restaurant is bought from sustainable local farmers.
 Haoma is also on a zero waste quest, doing everything from using every part of every vegetable and fruit to composting organic kitchen waste for their garden, with the goal of eliminating all plastics and being plastic free by the end of 2019.

 Drink at Eco Friendly Bars and Pubs